Citation, DOI & article data

-Insulinomas are the most common sporadic endocrine tumour of the pancreas.
+Insulinomas are the most common sporadic endocrine tumor of the pancreas.

-Account for 40% of syndromic pancreatic endocrine tumours.
-Overall incidence of ~0.0003%.
+Account for 40% of syndromic pancreatic endocrine tumors.
+The overall incidence is of ~0.0003%.

 Typically insulinomas present with Whipple's triad consisting of: